Akalanka Ganegama

-Withanaarchchige Chamara Akalanka Ganegama (born 29 March 1981), Akalanka Ganegama is a former Sri Lankan ODI cricketer, and currently a TV presenter, dancer, actor and a singer by profession.
+Withanaarchchige Chamara Akalanka Ganegama (born 29 March 1981), generally known as Akalanka Ganegama, is a former Sri Lankan international cricketer, and currently a TV presenter, dancer and singer as well as an entrepreneur.

-He is a right-handed batsman and a right-arm medium-fast bowler who played in two One Day Internationals for Sri Lanka and has also played Twenty20 and List A cricket.
+He played cricket as a right-handed batsman and a right-arm medium-fast bowler who played in two One Day Internationals for Sri Lanka and has also played Twenty20 and List A cricket.
 He played domestic cricket for Nondescripts and currently for Chilaw Marians.

 Beyond cricket

 Currently he is also working as an actor, and a dancer.
 He won "Sirasa Dancing Stars – season 2" competition held on 2008.
 He also sang a single song, named "Harima Hadai" with feat Iraj and Clews.

 Personal life

-Ganegame is married to his long time partner Shashini Ganegama.
-The wedding was celebrated on 12 August 2016.
+Ganegame married his long time partner Sehara Perera.
+The wedding was celebrated on 20 January 2024.